 How to Assure the Smooth Processing of Your Application

 - Make sure you have submitted any outstanding Final Reports on previous funding before submitting a new application.
-Failure to do this will stop your application from being processed and creates an added administrative burden on the Foundation.
+Failure to submit necessary Final Reports will stop your application from being processed.

 - Check the date on your IRS non-profit incorporation letter and make sure it is current and still in effect (many have expiration dates).